Improving Neural Optimal Transport via Displacement Interpolation: Background

 \section{Background}

-In this section, we provide a brief overview of key concepts in Optimal Transport theory.
+In this section, we provide a brief overview of Optimal Transport theory.
 These results, especially the dual formulation and displacement interpolation, will play a crucial role in our proposed method.

 \paragraph{Optimal Transport} The Optimal Transport (OT) problem investigates the optimal way to transport the source distribution $\mu$ to the target distribution $\nu$ \citep{villani}.
 The optimality of the transport plan is defined as the minimization of a given cost function.
 Initially, \citet{monge1781memoire} formulated the OT problem with a \textit{deterministic transport map $T$} where $T_{\#}\mu = \nu$.
 However, the Monge OT problem is non-convex and the optimal transport map $T^{\star}$ may not exist depending on $\mu$ and $\nu$.
-To overcome this problem, \citet{Kantorovich1948} introduced the following convex formulation of the OT problem:
+To overcome this problem, \citet{Kantorovich1948} introduced the following convex formulation:

 where the minimization is conducted over the set of joint probability distribution $\pi \in \Pi(\mu, \nu)$.
 We refer to this $\pi$ as the \textit{transport plan} or \textit{coupling} between $\mu$ and $\nu$.
 When the optimal transport map $T^{\star}$ from the Monge OT exists, the optimal coupling $\pi^{\star}$ satisfies $\pi^{\star} = (Id \times T^{\star})_{\#} \mu$.
 For a general cost function $c(\cdot, \cdot)$ that is lower semicontinuous and lower bounded, the Kantorovich OT problem (Eq. \ref{eq:Kantorovich}) can be reformulated as follows (\citet{villani}, Chapter 5):